Hydrogen Peroxide for Well Water Treatment: How to Eliminate Odors with Peroxide

 If there is peroxide residual in the water along with the hydrogen sulfide, you get a very high level of oxidation occurring right on the carbon itself.
 After it flows to their home, the result is really clean, odor-free water.

 You’ll need a few minutes for the peroxide, and you’ll need a little higher dose as well, over more than what the hydrosulfide is, to have any effect on the bacteria.
-That’s why we do often recommend a contact tank, but it’s optional.
+That’s why we often recommend a contact tank, but it’s optional.
 Some people use it; some people don't.

 Different Concentrations

-So one thing that comes up is: What strength or concentration of hydrogen peroxide should I use?
+So, one thing that comes up is: What strength or concentration of hydrogen peroxide should I use?

 Much cheaper, by the way.
 However, many people still don’t do it because 35% can be very dangerous to work with.